slick/slick/slick/src/sphinx/orm-to-slick.rst

 Macro-based embeddings
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Scala macros allow other approaches for embedding queries.
 They can be used to check queries embedded as Strings at compile time.
-They can also be used to translate Scala code written without Query and Column place holder types to SQL.
+They can also be used to translate Scala code written without Query and Rep place holder types to SQL.
 Both approaches are being prototyped and evaluated for Slick but are not ready for prime-time yet.
 There are other database libraries out there that already use macros for their query language.

 Query granularity
 ---------------------